5 Empowering Things You Need to Know About Life Coaching

 Personal development: How would you rank your personal development today?
 Would you like to do more to improve yourself?

-It’s not easy to sit down and face these questions head-on and to rate them.
+It’s not easy to sit down and face these questions head-on and rate them.
 It takes courage to be honest with yourself and admit that some parts of your life rank only as a 2 or 3 instead of the ideal 9 or 10.

 I recommend reading Brene Brown's book, "I Thought It Was Just Me (but it isn't): Making the Journey From "What Will People Think ?" to "I am Enough" to explore how courageous it is to be vulnerable.

-Admitting that your life is not exactly how you had planned it to be can be a bitter pill to swallow.
+Admitting that your life isn't exactly how you had planned it to be can be a bitter pill to swallow.
 So, what do you do instead?
 You bury your head in the sand and pretend everything is hunky-dory.
 You post images on your Facebook page showing your friends and family you’re living the life of Riley.
 But, meanwhile, back at the ranch…

 It takes honesty to tell your life coach your life isn’t what it seems to everyone else.
 Your marriage is a sham, you hate your job that your best friend would die for, and you want to live in the countryside instead of the concrete jungle.